argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 ## Context

 With a reference to Jonah in 2 Kings 14:25, we’re able to place his ministry during the reign of Jeroboam II of Israel in the early to mid-8th century BC.
-That timing is significant, because Jonah is called to preach to the Assyrians.
+That timing is significant because Jonah is called to preach to the Assyrians.
 And the mid-8th century BC is just before Israel is invaded by Assyria.
 So at this point in time, Assyria has been Israel’s perpetual enemy for some time.
 And that’s the dynamic that sits under this book.
 Assyria is Israel’s enemy.
 Jonah doesn’t like the Assyrians.
 But Jonah’s called to preach to them (incidentally tying Jonah, Nahum, and part of Micah together in their focus on the Assyrians).
 To make matters worse, it seems Jonah may have been accustomed to a very different type of prophecy.
 The reference in 2 Kings 14 has Jonah prophesying expanding its borders at the expense of its enemies.
 How humiliating to now turn and preach to the benefit of those very enemies.

 Redemptive-Historically, Jonah is similar to the other Minor Prophets we’ve looked at so far.
 But what Jonah adds to the story is the emphasis that Yahweh is God over all the nations, not just the covenant people, and that He saves both Jew and Gentile.
 Now, these things are taught in other books too.
 But in Jonah it’s really emphasized.
 What this helps us see is that in all this talk about God’s wrath on the Day of the LORD, Yahweh’s desire is primarily to save.
 And even to save from among the Gentile nations.
 He is a God of grace and mercy.
 The book of Jonah shows how positively active He is in saving people, pursuing them with grace even when they don’t know it.